Tax Bill Information

 2. Online Payments.
 You may pay your school tax bill online using your debit card, credit card (Visa, Mastercard, AMEX, or Discover) or by e-check.
 [Pay Your Tax Bill Online] Please note: Credit and debit card payments require a 2.35% site fee.
 Additionally, there’s a $0.50 site fee on e-checks.

 3. In-Person Payments: Residents may also pay their school taxes in person at Ballston Spa National Bank, 770 Saratoga Road, Burnt Hills.
-Lobby Hours are Monday-Friday from 9 am to 4 pm.
+Tax collection hours are Monday-Friday from 9 am to 1 pm.

 What should I do if I find an error or missing exemption on my tax bill?